-“A group of gold thieves pull of a heist and flee into the snowy wilderness, only to be pursued by a horrible, spider-like monster.”
+“A group of gold thieves pull off a heist and flee into the snowy wilderness, only to be pursued by a horrible, spider-like monster.”

 While Alex’s jealousy begins to boil watching Gypsy snuggle up to Gil, Marty puts business aside and sneaks off with the pretty barmaid Natalie.
 He takes her to the mine.
 Once he’s there, he wanders off just to set up the explosives and discovers a strange egg.
 While in the midst of a smooching session, Marty and Natalie are attacked by the strange Beast, but Marty manages to escape and returns all shaken, telling Alex that Natalie is dead.
 The next day, the gang pulls off the heist at the bank, and as Gil begins to lead them to his cabin, all the while he is sensing the presence of the Beast on their trail.
 At one point Marty hears a woman moaning and a strange wailing in the air.
 As he goes to investigate he finds Natalie, white as chalk all drained of blood and webbed into a tree wrapped up in a giant cocoon!

 The rest of the chaos unfolds as Alex plans to kill off any witnesses including his gal Gypsy who has now decided that Gil’s rustic life ain’t so bad!
-How will this all play out.
-I’ll leave that to you all, because The Beast From Haunted Cave is slice of campy pie with whipped cream.
-And the Hammond Organ adds a special 1950s cheesy ambience!
+How will this all play out?
+I’ll leave that to you all because The Beast From Haunted Cave is a slice of campy pie with whipped cream.
+And the Hammond Organ adds a special 1950s cheesy ambiance!